jpanneton/jpanneton.github.io/_posts/2022-05-05-the-perfect-frequency-splitter-debunked.md

   | 4 | −24 dB / octave | 8 | −48 dB / octave |
   | 8 | −48 dB / octave | 16 | −96 dB / octave |

-  If you want to learn more about Linkwitz-Riley filters, stay tuned for my next blog post.

   </div>
 </details>

 ## The "phase correct" frequency splitter

 In his video, Multiplier demonstrated that using a naive frequency splitter was messing up the phase.
-As a result, he wasn't able to exactly reconstruct the original signal back.
+As a result, he couldn't exactly reconstruct the original signal.
 Instead, the dry frequency splitter was generating a new signal that was sounding the same as the original but had an altered phase.
 Then, he claimed that to fix this "issue", you could use a phase cancellation technique to perform the frequency splitting instead.

 <details open="true">
   <summary>Phase primer</summary>